BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    2. Look through the filesystem, make sure that the backups and (optional) SSKR shares are there as expected.

 #### **Step M: Update MicroSDs**

+Our current expectation is that MicroSDs have a lifetime of 10 years.
+But, we're not sure if that's a minimum or actually a median or average.
+To be safe, we suggest replacing your MicroSD cards every three years.
+The following process should occur whenever your calendar reminder goes off.

+1. [  ] Order two new MicroSD cards (or three if you used the Suggested/Optional Resilience Improvements.)
+1. [  ] Bring your Passport to the Primary Storage.
+1. [  ] Create a new Backup on the new Card
+1. [  ] Store that Card at Primary storage.
+1. [  ] Destroy the old Card[^48]
+1. [  ] Bring your Passport to the Secondary Storage.
+1. [  ] Create a new Backup on the new Card
+1. [  ] Store that Card at Secondary Storage.
+1. [  ] Destroy the old Card[^48]

+**Optional Resilience Improvement: Use MicroSD Cards for SSKR Backup.**

+If you stored your Active Seed from Gordian Seed Tool on MicroSDs, create a new set of shares on the MicroSDs _before_ you go to your Storage, as described in the _Optional_ section of Step F.

+**Suggested Resilience Improvement: Use MicroSD Cards for SSKR Backup.**

+If you stored your Recovery Seed on MicroSDs, you should also create a new set of shares on the MicroSDs, but this is slightly tricky because it's currently sharded.
+Here's the best way to do that!

+1. [  ] Grab your partner's iPhone, your iPod, or some other device running Gordian Seed Tool, separate from your main iPhone.
+1. [  ] Scan the first Recovery Shard from your Home Storage, as described in Step E.
+1. [  ] Leave the scanning _in process_, you'll need to complete it when you get to your Primary Storage.
+1. [  ] When you arrive at Primary Storage, scan the second Recovery Shard.
+   1. Your Recovery Seed should now be restored to your backup of Gordian Seed Tool.
+1. [  ] Shard your Recovery Seed in Gordian Seed Tool, as described in Step D, and output the first share to the MicroSD at your Primary Storage.
+1. [  ] Leave the output _in process_, as if you exit Gordian Seed Tool (or exit the SSKR process), the next time it will produce new, incompatible shares.
+1. [  ] Output the second share to the MicroSD at your Secondary Storage.
+1. [  ] Output the third share to the MicroSD at your Home Storage.

 ## Optional Steps